jonesrussell/page-prowler/README.md

 # Page Prowler

-Page Prowler is a tool for finding matchlinks from websites where the URL matches provided terms.
-It provides functionalities for crawling specific websites, extracting matchlinks that match the provided terms, and consuming URLs from a Redis set.
+Page Prowler is a tool designed to find and extract links from websites based on specified terms.
+It allows direct interaction through the command-line interface or the initiation of the Echo web server, which exposes an API.
+This API utilizes the Asynq library to manage queued crawl jobs.

 ## Usage